Spencer-Sch/Calculator_2.0/README.md

 Update #5

 - Worked at transfering "percent" and "percentHelper" logic as well as began to write tests for each.
 To be continued...

+Day 14

+Update #1

+- Completed transfer of "percent" and "percentHelper".
+Some translation still needs work.
+Built a few tests for "percentHelper" and are passing successfully.
+To be continued...